UIBoard/tools/Drafts/Prior art.md

 ## Prior art

 Documenting software has many different aspects.
-In this chapter we first cover literature touching research on 4 broader topics regarding documentation:
+In this chapter we first cover literature touching research on 4 broader topics regarding software documentation:

 - Automation as a solution for updating & maintainance
 - Visual representation of software